Rebuild an on-premises application in Azure

 They accept the defaults for the template.

-In Triggers, then select to Enable continuous integration, and select Save & Queue to start a build.
+Under Triggers, they select Enable continuous integration and then select Save & Queue to start a build.

-They name the environment Prod, and select the subscription.
-They set the App type to Function App, and the app service name as smarthotelpetchecker.
+They name the environment Prod and then select the subscription.
+They set the App type to Function App and the app service name as

-They enable Continuous deployment trigger, and select Save.
+They enable Continuous deployment trigger and then select Save.

 They select Queue new build to run the full CI/CD pipeline.

-After the function is deployed, it appears in the Azure portal, with the Running status.
+After the function is deployed, it appears in the Azure portal with the status Running.